Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Introduction

 \section{Introduction}

-Over the last decade, cryptocurrencies have taken the world by a storm.
-The idea of a decentralized bank, independent of personal motives has gained momentum, and companies like Bitcoin~\cite{nakamoto2019bitcoin}, Ethereum~\cite{wood2014ethereum} and Diem~\cite{baudet2019state} now play a big part in the world’s economy.
-At the core of all of those companies lies the asset transfer problem.
+Over the last decade, cryptocurrencies have taken the world by storm.
+The idea of a decentralized bank, independent of personal motives has gained momentum, and cryptocurrencies like Bitcoin~\cite{nakamoto2019bitcoin}, Ethereum~\cite{wood2014ethereum}, and Diem~\cite{baudet2019state} now play a big part in the world’s economy.
+At the core of most of these currencies lies the asset transfer problem.
 In this problem, there are multiple accounts, operated by processes that wish to transfer assets between accounts.
 This environment raises the need to tolerate the malicious behavior of processes that wish to sabotage the system.

 In this work, we consider the shared memory model that was somewhat neglected in the Byzantine discussion.
-We believe that the shared memory model offers an intuitive formulation of the abstract service offered by blockchains.
-It is well-known that it is possible to implement reliable read-write shared memory registers via message-passing even if a fraction of the servers are Byzantine~\cite{abraham2006byzantine, martin2002minimal,rodrigues2003rosebud,afek1995computing,jayanti1998fault}.
-As a result, as long as the processes using the service are not malicious, any fault-tolerant object that can be constructed using registers can also be implemented in the presence of Byzantine servers.
-However, it is not clear what can be done with such objects when they are used by Byzantine processes.
-In this work, we answer this question.
+We believe that shared memory abstractions, implemented in distributed settings, allow for an intuitive formulation of the services offered by blockchains and similar decentralized tools.
+It is well-known that it is possible to implement reliable read-write shared memory registers via message passing even if a fraction of the servers are Byzantine~\cite{abraham2006byzantine, martin2002minimal,rodrigues2003rosebud,jayanti1998fault}.
+As a result, as long as the client processes using the service are not malicious, any fault-tolerant object that can be constructed using registers can also be implemented in the presence of Byzantine servers.
+However, it is not clear what can be done with such objects when they are used by Byzantine client processes.
+In this work, we study this question.

 In~\Cref{sec:condition} we define \emph{Byzantine linearizability}, a correctness condition applicable to any shared memory object with a sequential specification.
-We then systematically study the feasibility of implementing various Byzantine linearizable objects from registers.
+Byzantine linearizability addresses the usage of reliable shared memory abstractions by potentially Byzantine client processes.
+We then systematically study the feasibility of implementing various Byzantine linearizable shared memory objects from registers.

 We observe that existing Byzantine fault-tolerant shared memory constructions~\cite{liskov2005byzantine,mostefaoui2017atomic,abraham2006byzantine} in fact implement Byzantine linearizable registers.
 Such registers are the starting point of our study.
 When trying to implement more complex objects (e.g., snapshots and asset transfer) using registers, constructions that work in the crash-failure model no longer work when Byzantine processes are involved, and new algorithms -- or impossibility results -- are needed.